 Watching classic movies are one of the great ways to ease your wanderlust during the coronavirus pandemic.
-Not only will you be able to enjoy some of the finest films of the Golden Age, you’ll also be able to take your mind off all the bad news that seem to appear every other moment.
-What’s more, classic movies can take you to places you’ve never visited before while capturing the essence of a time when life was so much simpler.
-And who knows, perhaps you might have a better appreciation for life and what’s in store when the pandemic is over.
-Here are just 10 of the best classic movies that will transport you all over the world, even though you’re still sheltering in place.
+Not only will you be able to enjoy memorable films, you’ll also be able to take your mind off things.
+What’s more, the classics can take you to places you’ve never visited before.
+Even further, it can capture the essence of a time when life was simpler.
+If that’s not enough, you will have better appreciation for what’s in store when the pandemic is over.
+Here 10 of the best classic movies that will transport you all over the world.

 African Queen (1951)

-Based upon a 1935 novel by C.S.
-Forester, The African Queen is a British-American adventure film that takes place in Africa at the beginning of World War I. The movie classic starred Humphrey Bogart as Charlie Allnut and Katherine Hepburn as Rose Sayer in lead roles and directed by John Huston.
+A 1935 novel from C.S.
+Forester, The African Queen is a World War I-era classic movie that takes place in Africa.
+The movie classic stars Humphrey Bogart as Charlie Allnut and Katherine Hepburn as Rose Sayer in lead roles.
+None other than John Huston is the director.
 Rose and her brother are British missionaries in what was then known as German East Africa.
 After her brother is killed, Rose escapes from German soldiers on the river steamboat African Queen.
 Despite Rose being a missionary, she develops an unusual relationship with Charlie.

 An Oscar For Humphrey Bogart

-As the pair travel along the Ulana River, they eventually become involved in a relationship.
 Earning a 98 percent rating on Rotten Tomatoes, The African Queen earned Humphrey Bogart his first and only Academy Award, winning the Oscar for Best Actor.
 Although Bogart is often known for other classic movies, like Casablanca, the African Queen is a masterpiece.

 Around The World In 80 Days (1956)

-Based upon the 1872 novel by Jules Verne, Around the World in 80 Days was an epic comedy-adventure film that featured several of the finest actors of its day.
-David Niven in the lead role as Phileas Fogg, a dapper 19th century British citizen and member of London’s Reform Club.
+A 1872 novel by Jules Verne, Around the World in 80 Days is an epic comedy-adventure film.
+What’s more, it features several of the finest actors of its day.
+For instance, David Niven is in the lead role as Phileas Fogg.
+Niven’s character is a dapper 19th century British citizen and member of London’s Reform Club.
 Once at the club, he places a wager that he can circumnavigate the world in just 80 days.
-Fogg and his hired valet Passepartout, portrayed by Cantinflas then embark upon the incredible journey.
+Fogg and his hired valet (Cantiflas) then embark upon the incredible journey.
 In detail, they must travel to far distant places, by using trains and steamships.
 That’s not to mention the iconic balloon early on.
 The classic film also stars Shirley MacLaine as Princess Aouda and Robert Newton as Inspector Fix.
-However, 182-minute movie also featured more than 40 famous people in cameo roles.
+However, 182-minute movie also has more than 40 famous people in cameo roles.

-Among the entertaining cameo appearances were Charles Boyer, José Greco, Marlene Dietrich and Peter Lorre.
-If that’s not enough, Frank Sinatra, Hermione Gingold, George Raft and Buster Keaton.
-Around the World in 80 Days was nominated for eight Oscars and won five, including Best Picture while beating out other blockbuster films like The Ten Commandments and The King and I. Indeed, the contenders for Best Picture might be among the finest of all time.
+Among cameo appearances are Charles Boyer, José Greco, Marlene Dietrich and Peter Lorre.
+If that’s not enough, Frank Sinatra, Hermione Gingold, George Raft and Buster Keaton also appear.
+Around the World in 80 Days had eight Oscar nominations and won five.
+Of those five was Best Picture while beating out other blockbuster films like The Ten Commandments and The King and I. Indeed, the contenders for Best Picture might be among the finest of all time.

-Considered one of the greatest movies ever made, Casablanca is a romantic drama starring Humphrey Bogart and Ingrid Bergman.
-Set during World War II, Bogart stars as Rick Blaine an American expatriate who owns a nightclub in Casablanca, Morocco.
-His former lover Ilsa Lund (Bergman) enters his club with her husband Victor Laszlo (Paul Henreid), a Czech Resistance.
+One of the greatest classic movies ever, Casablanca is a romantic drama starring Humphrey Bogart and Ingrid Bergman.
+Bogart stars as Rick Blaine an American expatriate who owns a nightclub in Morocco during World War II.
+His former lover Ilsa Lund (Bergman) reappears at his club with her husband Victor Laszlo (Paul Henreid).
+Laszlo is a Czech Resistance fighter against the Germans.
 Torn between his love for Ilsa and helping her and her husband escape to America, Blaine has to make a critical decision.
 The rest, as they, say is history.

 Famous Movie Lines From Casablanca

-The iconic film is well known for featuring some of the most famous lines in movie history.
-This includes “Here’s looking at you, kid”, “Play it Sam.
+The iconic film has some of the most famous lines in classic movie history.
+For example “Here’s looking at you, kid” and “Play it Sam.
 Even further memorable lines are Play “As Time Goes By” and “We’ll Always Have Paris”.
-Casablanca was nominated for eight Academy Awards and won three, including Outstanding Motion Picture.
+Casablanca was nominated for eight Academy Awards, winning three, including Outstanding Motion Picture.
 It also gave Michael Curtiz the Best Director award.
 Although the final scene is in Morocco, it’s actually at Van Nuys Airport, in the San Fernando Valley.
 That’s about 15 miles from the heart of Hollywood, California.

 Flower Drum Song (1961)

-Based on a 1957 novel and by Chin Yang Lee and a 1958 Rodgers and Hammerstein Broadway musical, Flower Drum Song was controversial.
+A 1957 novel by Chin Yang Lee and a 1958 Rodgers and Hammerstein Broadway musical, Flower Drum Song was controversial.
 In fact, it’s controversial in more ways than one.
-Considered the first major Hollywood movie to have a majority Asian cast about Asians.
+The first major Hollywood movie to have a majority Asian cast about Asians.
 That in itself, was controversial for its time.
-Furthermore, it also features two Japanese-American actors in lead roles as Chinese-Americans.
+Furthermore, it also features two Japanese-American actors in lead roles.
+However, their roles were as Chinese-Americans causing yet another controversy.
 The contemporary story is about life and romance, while embracing the American culture in San Francisco’s Chinatown.

 Awards For Flower Drum song

-The lively and colorful musical was a success earning five Academy Award nominations.
+The lively and colorful musical was a success, earning five Academy Award nominations.
 What’s more, this engaging classic movie helped popularize several Asian cast members.
 This includes, Nancy Kwan, James Shigeta, Miyoshi Umeki, Jack Soo and Benson Fong.
-Among the most enduring songs of the film were I Enjoy Being A Girl, Chop Suey and A Hundred Million Miracles.
+Among the most enduring songs of the film are I Enjoy Being A Girl, Chop Suey and A Hundred Million Miracles.
 Flower Drum Song continues to appear on Broadway revivals.

 Lawrence Of Arabia (1962)

 Lawrence of Arabia is a British war drama based upon the memoirs of Colonel T.E.
 Lawrence.
 Set during World War I, British officer Lawrence leads members of the Arab Revolt to battle against the invading Ottoman Empire.
-Although the epic drama is exceptionally long at either the three or four hour version, it’s considered one of the best American films as well as one of the British films of all time.
+Although this epic classic movie is exceptionally long at either the three or four-hour version, it’s among the finest British films of all time.
 What’s more, it earned Best Picture of the Year at the 1963 Oscars.
-With Lawrence of Arabia also made Peter O’Toole an international star in his most iconic role ever.
+With Lawrence of Arabia, Peter O’Toole became international star.
+Indeed, Lawrence was his most iconic role ever.

 Awards For Lawrence of Arabia

-The film also featured a marquee ensemble of actors that included Alec Guinness, Anthony Quinn, José Ferrer, Omar Sharif and Claude Rains.
-Lawrence of Arabia was nominated for 10 Oscars and won seven including Best Picture and Best Director for legendary British director David Lean.
+The film also features a marquee ensemble of actors.
+In further detail, Alec Guinness, Anthony Quinn, José Ferrer, Omar Sharif and Claude Rains.
+Lawrence of Arabia was nominated for 10 Oscars and won seven.
+Of those seven wins was Best Picture and Best Director for legendary British director David Lean.
 Although O’Toole did not win the Best Actor award, he became a household name.
 He eventually was nominated seven more times, finally earning an Academy Honorary Award.